henriyulianto/solmisasi-lily/index.md

 {: .fs-5 }

 ### Octavations
-  - 1-octave HIGHER/LOWER pitches are individually written as an object containing the corresponding pitch number with a _single dot_ ABOVE/BELOW, respectively.
+  - 1-octave HIGHER/LOWER pitches are individually written as an object containing the corresponding pitch number (and accidental slashes, if any) with a _single dot_ ABOVE/BELOW, respectively.
-  - 2-octaves HIGHER/LOWER pitch are individually written as an object containing the corresponding pitch number with a _double dot_ ABOVE/BELOW, respectively.
+  - 2-octaves HIGHER/LOWER pitches are individually written as an object containing the corresponding pitch number (and accidental slashes, if any) with a _double dot_ ABOVE/BELOW, respectively.
 Consequently, this double dot should be stacked vertically.
 However, to maintain the vertical spaces, this library draws a horizontal double dot.
 {: .fs-5 }

 ### Note Durations
-  - Every single pitch/note number is considered as a _quarter note/crotchet_, if there are no horizontal lines (beams) above.
+  - Every single note object is considered as a _quarter note/crotchet_, if there are no horizontal lines (beams) above.
   - Similarly, every single duration dot (`.`) is considered as a _quarter/crothet rest_, if there are no horizontal lines (beams) above.
-  - Duration dots (`.`) maintain their own "rhythmic space", unlike the standard notation in which they are "glued" left to its parent/corresponding note or rest.
+  - Duration dots (`.`) maintain their own "rhythmic space", unlike the standard notation in which they are "glued" left to their parent/associated notes or rests.
 {: .fs-5 }

 ### Scales and Key Signatures
-  - *Solmisasi* occupies _MOVABLE/FLEXIBLE 'DO'_ system.
+  - *Solmisasi* occupies _MOVABLE/FLEXIBLE 'DO'_.
 Note pitches are written as if they are in major scales.
 In a C major passage, the pitch `d` equals to `2` (`re`), or vice versa.
 This also applies to passages written in A minor.<br>
     In a G major passage, the pitch `fis` equals to `7` (`si`), or vice versa.
 This also applies to passages written in E minor.
   - Major scales are written using the pitch `1` (`do`) as the root, for example: `1=F♯` or `1=f♯` for F♯ major, and `1=E♭` or `1=e♭` for E♭ major.
     Minor scales are written using the pitch `6` (`la`) as the root, for example: `6=F` or `6=f` for F minor, and `6=G` or `6=g` for G minor.